pachyderm/docs-content/latest/deploy-manage/deploy/namespaces.md

 ---
 # metadata #
 title:  Non-Default Namespaces
-description: Learn how to deploy Pachyderm to a non-default namespace for easier admin management.
+description: Learn how to deploy {{%productName%}} to a non-default namespace for easier admin management.
 date:
 # taxonomy #
 tags: ["deployment"]